andreiamatuni/levenshtein/README.md

 Compute Levenshtein distance between strings using Wagner-Fischer algorithm.

 There are two main functions, EditDistance() and BufferedEditDistance.
-If you're going to be computing a lot of distances in a loop, you should use the buffered version.
-Here's the performance difference on my machine:
+If you're going to be computing a lot of distances in a loop, you should use the buffered version to avoid all the allocation/deallocation costs.
+Here's the performance difference on my machine.
+Each run is a 20 pair loop:

 ```